Sons of Guns: Legal issues

 On August 27, 2014, the series was abruptly cancelled after child endangerment, child rape, and abuse charges were brought against Will Hayden.
 "Given the serious and horrific nature of the charges against Will Hayden, we have decided to halt further production of Sons of Guns and cancel the series," a Discovery Channel rep told TMZ.
-After the announcement, all presences of the series, including episode availability through cable providers, Netflix, and on Discovery's website, were completely removed worldwide, and in perpetuity.
+After the announcement, all presences of the series, including episode availability through cable providers, Netflix, and on Discovery's website, were completely removed worldwide.
 In September, Hayden's eldest daughter, business partner, and Sons of Guns co-star, Stephanie Hayden, changed her claims from that of defending her father to accusing him of also raping and abusing her as a child.

 Since the cancellation of the show, Kris Ford was arrested on child abuse charges and for assault on a minor.
 Stephanie Hayden-Ford, who is the mother of the child from a previous relationship, was also arrested for assault charges on October 17, 2014.
 Bail was set at $25,000 each according to WWL.

 Juvenile rape conviction

 On August 11, 2014, Hayden was arrested and charged with molestation of a juvenile and aggravated crimes against nature.
 He was subsequently charged with rape of a child based on the statements of the victim.

 The charges led to the cancellation of Sons of Guns.
 Hayden was additionally accused of aggravated rape by his oldest daughter.
-She told police that she was raped 22 years before when she was 12 by her father, Hayden.
+She told police that she was raped 22 times before she was 12 by her father, Hayden.
 She came forward after the allegations were made against Hayden.
 As a result of this last charge, his bail was raised from $200,000 to $350,000.
 In January 2015, he pleaded not guilty.
 In August 2015, the judge relieved Hayden's three private lawyers from the case per the lawyers' requests.
 The lawyers said that confidential conditions for their representation had not been met, but that "no bitterness" existed between Hayden and them.
 Hayden was represented by a public defender at a later court date.

 On April 7, 2017, Hayden was convicted of two counts of aggravated rape and one count of forcible rape, of two girls over the course of two decades.
-On May 11, 2017, Hayden was sentenced to two life sentences (mandatory for aggravated rape), to run concurrently, plus 40 years, to run consecutively, in prison.
+On May 11, 2017, Hayden received two life sentences (mandatory for aggravated rape), to run concurrently, plus 40 years, to run consecutively, in prison.
 He is not eligible for any parole, probation, or suspension of sentence, and will spend the rest of his life in custody.

-On July 12, 2017, after pleading no contest to the charges facing him, Hayden was sentenced by Livingston Parish, Louisiana, Judge Robert Morrison to a third life sentence for rape.
-Morrison ordered that the new sentence shall run concurrently with Hayden's previously ordered sentences.
-Hayden has now been sentenced to three life sentences plus 40 years and was transferred to Angola's Louisiana State Penitentiary.
+On July 12, 2017, Hayden pled no contest to two separate rape charges filed against him in Livingston Parish, Louisiana and received a third life sentence plus 10 years, to run concurrently with his previous sentences.
+He was subsequently transferred to the Louisiana State Penitentiary in Angola.